← Back to 史記

 沿

 The great music is harmonious with heaven and earth; the great ritual is measured with heaven and earth.
 Harmonious, therefore the hundred things are not lost.
 Measured, therefore sacrifice to heaven and earth.
 In brightness there are ritual and music; in darkness there are ghosts and spirits; thus then within the four seas united respect and same love.
 Ritual is that which in different matters unites respect.
-Music is that which in different patterns unites love.
+Music uses differing patterns to bring affections together.
 Ritual and music's essence is the same; therefore enlightened kings have followed each other.
-Therefore affairs run parallel with time; names accompany merit.
-Therefore bells, drums, pipes, chimes, feather flutes, shield-axes are music's instruments.
-Bending, extending, bowing, raising, ranks, signs, leisurely, urgent are music's patterns.
+Therefore, affairs run parallel with time; names accompany merit.
+Therefore, bells, drums, pipes, chimes, feather flutes, shield-axes are music's instruments.
+Bending and extending, bowing and raising, steps and gestures, slow and rapid movements: these are the patterns of music.
 Gui, yi, zu, dou institutions and patterns are ritual's instruments.
-Ascending, descending, above, below, circling, turning, exposing, covering are ritual's patterns.
-Therefore those who know the ritual and music essence can create; those who recognize the ritual and music patterns can explain.
+Ascending and descending, moving above and below, circling and turning, uncovering and covering: these are the patterns of ritual.
+Therefore, those who know the ritual and music essence can create; those who recognize the ritual and music patterns can explain.
 Creators are called sages; explainers are called enlightened.
-Enlightened and sage are what explaining and creating are called.
+To understand these principles and create from them is what is called enlightenment and sagehood.

 15

 Music is heaven and earth's harmony.
 Ritual is heaven and earth's order.
 Harmonious, therefore the hundred things all transform.
 Ordered, therefore the grouped things all distinguish.
 Music is made by heaven; ritual is formulated by earth.
 Exceeding formulation then chaotic; exceeding making then tyrannical.
-Enlightened about heaven and earth, then able to flourish ritual and music.
+Only after one understands Heaven and Earth can one make ritual and music flourish.
 Discussing relationships without trouble is music's essence.
 Joyful delight and love are music's appearance.
 Central and upright without deviance is ritual's substance.
 Solemn, respectful, reverent, obedient are ritual's formulation.
-As for ritual and music's application to metal and stone, transmission through sound and tone, use in ancestral temples and altars of soil and grain, service to mountains, rivers, ghosts, spirits; then this is what unites with the people.
+As for applying ritual and music to bells and stone chimes, carrying them through sounds and tones, using them in ancestral temples and altars of soil and grain, and serving mountains, rivers, spirits, and ghosts with them: these are the ways they are shared with the people.

 16